 Are you looking for a good dirt bike tire for rocky terrain that won’t wear after 1-2 rides?
 Then you came to find out to the right place.
 To be honest with you every dirt bike tire brand comes with pros and cons.
 So that’s why we have created this buying guide for you to help you pick the right tire for rocky terrain.
 Even if you’re not a fan of rocky terrain but more of a rider who likes to ride in the sand we’ve also got you covered with our guide for the best dirt bike paddle tire.
-Below we show you the top six tires to go for your next ultimate rocky journey.
+Below we show you the top five tires to go for your next ultimate rocky journey.

 The best dirt bike tire for rocky terrain are: